 You may be tempted to pin deals and discounts that expire, but if Pinterest users find these months later, they may be unhappy to know that they are no longer valid.

 The best content showcases information that is inspirational and actionable.
 Create the content on your blog and Pins that help Pinners do things in real life.

 5. Create free downloadable content for a lead-funnel

-Remember that Pinterest is a search engine, so if you want to get found for certain keywords, create a bio that contains those keywords.
+Remember that Pinterest is a search engine, so if you want to get found for certain keywords, create a Pinterest description that contains those keywords.
 Include a call-to-action in your Pinterest bio and Pins.

 7. Use eye-catching images in your Pins